-Double-barrel Ion (still own)
+Double-barrel Ion (sold)

 This is objectively the best gun in the world.
 But really, it's my favorite to use in the woods and for recball.
 The Ion XE body came off the first paintball gun I've ever owned.
 I still have the parts to separate it into two working guns.
 It's made up of mostly stock Ion parts except for the CP ASA and rail, clamping feednecks on both bodies, QEVs on both bodies, and the XE body has a Warrior SL V2 bolt and TechT spring detents.
 It was relatively easy to build, due to the hoses used in Ions.
 It was just a matter of getting the right tee fittings to connect two bodies to one noid and frame.
 If anyone wants to build their own and wants more pictures, feel free to pm me.